Particular/docs.particular.net/samples/web/wcf-callbacks/sample.md

 The server side implementation of `ICallbackService`.
 This class handles the actual correlation of Request to Response.

-Note: In Version 5 and lower the Callback APIs for Enums, Ints and message responses differ slightly hence some logic is required to call the correct API for each response type.
-In Version 6 and higher this API has been simplified and hence no logic is required.
+Note: In Version 5 and below the Callback APIs for Enums, Ints and message responses differ slightly hence some logic is required to call the correct API for each response type.
+In Version 6 and above this API has been simplified and hence no logic is required.

 snippet:CallbackService